Inspector Gadget (1983 TV series): Animation

-After the pilot, the first 64 -minute episodes were written, designed, storyboarded, and voice-recorded in Toronto, Ontario, Canada at the Nelvana facilities, (which co-produced the series under DiC's supervision), with creative supervision by Jean Chalopin.
-Bruno Bianchi was the Supervising Director.
-Most of those episodes were animated in Tokyo, Japan by TMS Entertainment, while a few episodes were animated in Taiwan by Cuckoo's Nest Studio, before being finished in post production by DiC and Nelvana.
+Alongside The Care Bears Movie, Inspector Gadget was Nelvana's first foray into animation outsourcing.
+Most of episodes from the first season were animated in Japan by Tokyo Movie Shinsha, while a few episodes were animated in Taiwan by Cuckoo's Nest Studio, before being finished in post production by DiC and Nelvana.
 The pilot episode, "Winter Olympics" (a.k.a.
-"Gadget in Wonderland"), was animated by TMS's subsidiary; Telecom Animation Film and had a slightly higher budget than the rest of the episodes.
-The additional production facilities for TMS-animated episodes are AIC, and Oh!
+"Gadget in Wonderland"), was animated by TMS's subsidiary Telecom Animation Film, who had a slightly higher budget than the rest of the episodes.
+The additional production facilities are AIC, Oh!
 Production.
-Sunrise, and Toei Animation (uncredited) helped with the ink and painting process for the TMS-animated episodes.
+Sunrise, and Toei Animation who helped with the cel painting process for the TMS-animated episodes.

-Nelvana was not involved with the show's 21-episode second season, in which pre-production was now moved to DiC's own Los Angeles-based headquarters.
+Nelvana was not involved with the show's 21-episode second season, for which pre-production was moved to DiC's own Los Angeles-based headquarters.
 The animation and post-production was generally done at K.K.
 DiC Asia (later Creativity & Development Asia), a Japanese animation house Jean Chalopin co-founded that DiC had some ownership in at the time.